 Your attorney can also ask for a deferred entry of judgment pursuant to California Penal Code Section 1000, which is applicable in a drug possession cases.
 You will have to adhere to certain conditions including participation in a drug treatment program.
 Once completed, the charges are dismissed.

 In some misdemeanor cases, your attorney can ask for a probable cause hearing if there are serious questions as to whether you were lawfully arrested.
 The court will generally hold the hearing at the arraignment.

-If bail has not been set, then the court will either impose it at the arraignment or order you released on ROR.
-Most first-time offenders are released ROR in misdemeanor cases unless it is a domestic violence matter.
+If bail has not been set, then the court will either impose it at the arraignment or order you released OR.
+Most first-time offenders are released OR in misdemeanor cases unless it is a domestic violence matter.
 If you are in custody, you must have a bail hearing within 5 days of the date the court set your bail.